 hostname -I

-The IP address can also be obtained, together with other network information, by using ifconfig
+The IP address of the Raspberry Pi can also be obtained, together with other network information, by using the ifconfig

-.
-If the network settings hasn’t been changed, this will be a dynamic/random IP address assigned by the router.
-This IP will likely change from time to time.
+Remember that this will be a dynamic/random IP address assigned by the router and will likely change from time to time.

 To be able to change a dynamic IP address to a static one, certain network information needs to be collected and entered into the network configuration file.